Anti-Regime Activists Challenge Former High Ranking Iranian Official at Dartmouth College

 Asaf Romirowsky, the executive director of Scholars for Peace in the Middle East (SPME), told FWI that “Since Seyed Hossein Mousavian’s appointment at Princeton in 2009, there have been significant concerns about Iranian ties and interest at the university and in the academy at large.”

 Romirowsky added that by attending Qasem Soleimani’s funeral in 2020, Mousavian revealed his true colors.
 Soleimani “served as the head of the Quds Force, a division of Iran’s Islamic Revolutionary Guards Corps (IRGC),” a group responsible for the deaths of hundreds of U.S. soldiers.
-“His latest invite to speak at Dartmouth is yet another indicator of how universities are normalizing antisemitism and advancing the Iranian regime’s interest in the US rather than fighting these very forces that are committed to the destruction of Israel and the US.”
+“His latest invite to speak at Dartmouth is yet another indicator of how universities are normalizing antisemitism and advancing the Iranian regime’s interest in the U.S. rather than fighting these very forces that are committed to the destruction of Israel and the U.S.”

 Dartmouth officials declined to comment, as did Mousavian himself, who complained of being approached by a “Zionist Israeli journalist, supported by the Israeli lobby” in a post on X.

-The Alliance Against Islamic Regime of Iran Apologists (AAIRIA) protested Mousavian’s appearance at the Dartmouth event, citing his praise for former Iranian Vice President Ebrahim Raisi, who died in a helicopter crash in May.
+The Alliance Against Islamic Regime of Iran Apologists (AAIRIA) protested Mousavian’s appearance at the Dartmouth event, citing his praise for former Iranian President Ebrahim Raisi, who died in a helicopter crash in May.
 Raisi was a member of the “Death Committee,” which determined who lived and who died during a spate of mass killings perpetrated by the regime in the late 1980s.

 “This atrocity was acknowledged in the recent Swedish court case of Hamid Nouri,” declared Lawdan Bazargan, AAIRIA founder and leader.
 “Mousavian’s defense of Raisi further demonstrates his alignment with a regime involved in atrocities and genocide.”